May 22, 2014

 Courtright would be more remembered for his effectiveness against crime than his extortion and his funeral procession would stretch for 6 blocks with hundreds of mourners.
 Short did not suffer for killing such a popular man and again had the charges against him dismissed as self-defense.
 It seems like very little consequences would be had by anyone except for Jim.
 However the very next week a prostitute known only as “Sally” would be found murdered and nailed to an outhouse door in Hell’s Half Acre.
 This event combined with Courtright’s death would result in another crime reform campaign from the Fort Worth mayor’s office in cooperation with the county attorney.
 This campaign would be more effective than most by utilizing the first prohibition in Texas, but ultimately it would take a the martial law of a nearby WWI military camp (Camp Bowie) before the Acre would be cleansed from Fort Worth.

-The item attributed to Timothy Isaiah Courtright, to be auctioned by Rock Island Auction Company, is what upon first glance appears to be a gamblers kit, until one realizes there are none of the cards, dice, or chips that typically comprise such sets.
+The item attributed to Timothy Isaiah Courtright, auctioned in 2014 by Rock Island Auction Company, is what upon first glance appears to be a gamblers kit, until one realizes there are none of the cards, dice, or chips that typically comprise such sets.
 After looking at the contents of this small chest, one would be more inclined to call it a “fightin’ kit.”

 The box in and of itself is impressive.
 Hardwood bears brass hardware and two plaques, one on top of the lid and the other on the front.
 The top plaque reads “T.I.
 Courtright / Ft.
 Worth Texas” and the frontmost plaque reads “T.I.C.
 Commercial Agency” – the name from one of Jim’s “detective agencies.”
 Pulling open the top lid of bottom drawer with open them both simultaneously and reveal the contents of a man living life on the edge in the Old West.